O-1 Processing Time in 2026: How Long It Takes and How to Avoid Delays

 There are two options for this step:

-• Regular Processing: Most Form I-129 petitions are processed within 12 months, depending on the service center handling your case and the overall USCIS workload.
+• Regular Processing: Most Form I-129 petitions may take up to 12.5 months to process, depending on the service center handling your case and the overall USCIS workload.

 • Premium Processing: For an additional $2,965 filing fee, premium processing will decrease that wait time to 15 business days for either a decision or any USCIS requests for additional evidence.
 This option may be worth it if you’re on a tight deadline or need clarity in order to plan future actions.